Implications of Weak Gravity Conjecture for de Sitter Decay by Flux Discharge: Summary

 In this paper we have examined in detail implications of the weak gravity conjecture for the mechanisms for discharging cosmological constant via membrane nucleations.
 This is a natural and interesting question, given the role which the WGC bounds play in blocking the existence of eternal event horizons in gravity theories in order to protect unitarity.
 In the frameworks where the cosmological constant is screened by $4$-form fluxes, and then the total background value of $\Lambda$ is discharged away by the nucleation of membranes, stable eternal de Sitter spaces do not even exist.
 In fact, starting with a theory which has fluxes and membranes, the only way to recover an eternal de Sitter is to decouple all of the membranes in the theory by, e.g., sending their tensions to infinity.
 But this would violate the WGC bounds completely; compliance with the conjecture rules out eternal de Sitter just like the WGC bounds applied to charged particles rules out eternal extremal black holes \cite{Arkani-Hamed:2006emk}.
 Conversely, in the example where quadratic flux terms control the discharge processes we saw that if the WGC bounds are violated, de Sitter space will not reach near-Minkowski limit unless the theory is fine tuned.
 From this point of view, an eternal de Sitter geometry is really analogous to a remnant, with regions forever removed from a dweller in the space.

 The details of the WGC bounds, when combined with naturalness of the initial, maximal cosmological constant, place limits on the decay processes of de Sitter space and the cosmological constant which sources it.
 The possible outcomes fall in two different classes.
-When the flux terms which control the screening and discharge of the cosmological constant are dominated by quadratic and higher order terms, the bounds from weak gravity conjecture and naturalness invariably lead toward anthropic outcomes.
-Interestingly, even if the WGC bounds are deliberately violated, the discharge rates still do not pick a preferential small value.
-On the other hand, if the theory involves linear flux terms, which dominate below the cutoff, anthropics can be avoided, because the cosmological constant naturally decays toward smallest possible values.
+When the flux terms which control the screening and discharge of the cosmological constant are dominated by quadratic and higher order terms, the bounds from weak gravity conjecture and naturalness point toward anthropic scenarios.
+Interestingly, even if the WGC bounds are deliberately violated, the discharge rates still do not easily pick a small $\Lambda$.
+On the other hand, if the theory involves linear flux terms, which dominate below the cutoff, anthropics could be avoided, because a large cosmological constant naturally decays toward smaller values, with non-uniform decay rates.

 This is because the evolution is comprised of two discharge regimes: the ``boiling" stage, followed by a ``braking" stage.
-For the cases when the linear fluxes are present and dominant, with WGC-compliant branes, the ``boiling" stage processes have fast discharge rates, which generate the descendant regions with curvatures biased towards the smallest possible values of $\Lambda>0$.
+For the cases when the linear fluxes are present and dominant, with WGC-compliant branes, the narrower ``boiling" stage processes have fast discharge rates, which generate the descendant regions with curvatures biased towards the smallest possible values of $\Lambda>0$.
 The subsequent ``braking" stage in turn slows down the most the decay rates of regions with smallest positive $\Lambda$ after ``boiling" has ended.
-Together, these stages produce a distribution of $\Lambda$ which is extremely biased towards the smallest values.
+Together, these stages produce a distribution of $\Lambda$ which is biased towards the smallest values.

-Conversely, if the controlling fluxes are dominated by quadratic or higher order terms, even purposefully violating the WGC bounds can only reproduce the amplified ``braking" at small values of $\Lambda$, making the flatter regions more stable than the strongly curved ones.
-However, the ``boiling" stage is completely altered: instead of selecting the tiny ultimate value of $\Lambda$, it forces the system to a large intermediate value of $\Lambda_* = 3 (\frac{{\cal T}_i}{4\mpl})^2$ as the penultimate stage.
-Thus in the cases where the quadratic or higher order terms dominate, the selection of the terminal value of $\Lambda$ cannot proceed by decay alone, since decay in that regime does not exponentially favor smallest $\Lambda$'s, but remains in need of anthropics.